 Since 2002 Michelle Nayeli has taught full time at studios, conferences, retreats and festivals including Wanderlust, Bhakti Fest, Yoga Rocks the Butte, Divine Play AcroYoga Festival, Lightning in a Bottle, Symbiosis Festival, Envision Festival, Burning Man, High Sierra Music Festival, Hoop Camp, Hoop Convergence, Sacred Circularities, and more.

-She is the creator and producer of EmBody Retreats, immersive training retreats that expand the definition of embodied yoga practice to include its roots in dance (kārana vinyāsa) and connection to innate intelligence (sahaja).
+She is a co-creator of EmBody Retreats, immersive training retreats that expand the definition of embodied yoga practice to include its roots in dance (kārana vinyāsa) and connection to innate intelligence (sahaja).

 Blessed with amazing teachers on her path, Michelle is particularly grateful for Tim Miller, Tias Little, John Friend, Dr. Ranjani Cobo, Christopher “Hareesh” Wallis, the global AcroYoga tribe, and masters of dance- Kim Epifano, Jean Isaacs, Tonnie Sammartano, and Patricia Rincon.